 One last bit of advice for men.
 Most brands of dance sneakers are unisex but really made for women.
 They have extra large sizes for men.
 It can be a challenge to find comfortable dance sneakers if your feet are wide.
 Whenever possible, shop locally so you can try on shoes first or shop online with a store that has a free return/exchange policy (which most do now).

 - Many dress shoes for men and women have smooth leather soles.
 These usually cost over $100 but can make excellent dance choices.
 They may, however, lack the breathable lining and hard toe.

-You can cheaply make any no slip shoe or sneaker into a dance shoe by sticking on Mole Skin (found in the first aid section of your local drug store) to the soles.
-Its smooth, slippery and cheap.
-For a more durable approach try these stick on leather soles.
-For something even nicer take your shoes to a cobbler (shoe repair shop) and have your shoes resoled in leather.
-Shop 1940s style womens shoes here and more 1940s style mens shoes here.
+- You can cheaply make any no slip shoe or sneaker into a dance shoe by sticking moleskin (found in the first aid section of your local drug store) onto the soles.
+It’s smooth, slippery, and cheap.
+For a more durable approach, try these stick-on leather soles.
+For something even nicer, take your shoes to a cobbler (shoe repair shop) and have your shoes resoled in leather.
+Shop 1940s style women’s shoes here and more 1940s style men’s shoes here.

-- Other brands of swing dance shoes are Tic-Tac-Toes, Bloch dance shoes, Bleyer (UK) , Savoy Swing (UK) and various ballroom brands.
-I try to avoid performance ballroom dance shoes because they are often made of synthetic materials (no breathing) and have no cushion support insoles.
+- I try to avoid performance ballroom dance shoes because they are often made of synthetic materials (no breathing) and have no cushion support insoles.
 Other dancers I know love them.

 Apple Jacks – A new brand for Lindy and bal-swing dancers.
 1910s-1930s styles currently.